agkozak/agkozak-zsh-prompt/README.md

 ![AGKOZAK_USER_HOST_DISPLAY demo](img/AGKOZAK_USER_HOST_DISPLAY.gif)

-For a more streamlined prompt, you may choose to suppress the display of the username and hostname by setting
+For a more streamlined prompt, you can choose to suppress the display of the username and hostname by setting

     AGKOZAK_USER_HOST_DISPLAY=0

 #### `AGKOZAK_BRANCH_STATUS_SEPARATOR`

 By default, when you set `AGKOZAK_LEFT_PROMPT_ONLY=1`, a space precedes the Git branch status indicator, typically right between it and the directory name.
-You may eliminate the space by setting
+You can eliminate the space by setting

     AGKOZAK_BRANCH_STATUS_SEPARATOR=''

-Alternatively, you may set `AGKOZAK_BRANCH_STATUS_SEPARATOR` to any other character or characters that you prefer.
+Alternatively, you can set `AGKOZAK_BRANCH_STATUS_SEPARATOR` to any other character or characters that you prefer.

 #### `AGKOZAK_SHOW_STASH`

-If you prefer not to have stashed changes displayed, you may set `AGKOZAK_SHOW_STASH=0`.
+If you prefer not to have stashed changes displayed, you can set `AGKOZAK_SHOW_STASH=0`.

 ### Advanced Customization
-If you would like to make further customizations to your prompt, you may use the variables `AGKOZAK_CUSTOM_PROMPT` and `AGKOZAK_CUSTOM_RPROMPT` to specify the exact strings to be used for the left and right prompts.
+If you want to make further customizations to your prompt, you can use the variables `AGKOZAK_CUSTOM_PROMPT` and `AGKOZAK_CUSTOM_RPROMPT` to specify the exact strings to be used for the left and right prompts.
 The default prompts, with the default settings, can be expressed as

 ```sh
 # The left prompt